 John Caffaro & Conn-Caffaro defined it as "sexual behavior between siblings that is not age appropriate, not transitory, and not motivated by developmentally, mutually appropriate curiosity".
 It is sometimes referred to simply as ‘sexually harmful behavior’ rather than abuse, but we shall refer to it as ‘abuse’ so as not to devalue the impact that this experience can have on the survivor.
 It can refer to abuse that takes place between siblings, half-step- adoptive siblings or cousins.

-Incest is referred to as sexual contact between family members, under which a trusted family member or a friend uses his/her power, as well as a child's love and dependence, to initiate sexual contact and often to ensure that the relationship continues and remains secret.
+Incest is referred to as sexual contact between family members, under which a trusted family member uses his/her power, as well as a child's love and dependence, to initiate sexual contact and often to ensure that the relationship continues and remains secret.
 Since sexual contact is often achieved without overt physical force, there may be no obvious signs of physical harm.
 Whether or not the signs of abuse are physically obvious, sexual abuse in childhood can have lifelong consequences.

 Let’s now add the fact that children are more likely to be sexually abused by an adult they know and trust, while parents teach children to expect danger from strangers and not from trusted authority figures.
 Consequently, a violation of this trust is so terribly frightening and confusing for the victim that incest has become one of the most unreported crimes in the country.

 Research was originally undertaken by Supreet Dhiman to fulfill partial requirements for the Post Graduate Diploma in Human Rights and Duties at the USOL, Panjab University Chandigarh.
 The initial responses became a springboard for the research to continue beyond the academic qualification.
 It is being conducted using an online questionnaire ensuring anonymity of the respondent.